Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Overview of contents

 A similar statement should hold for motivic periods.
-By the argument outlined above, this suggests the existence of (at least one) non-trivial graph homology class which pairs non-trivially with every canonical form.
-Dually, this suggests the existence of a non-canonical map from $\Omega^{\bullet}_{\can}$ into the cohomology of the graph complex.
-From this one is led to the following conjecture.
+By the types of argument outlined above, this suggests the existence of (at least one) non-trivial graph homology class which pairs non-trivially with every canonical form, and whose canonical integral is a product of odd zeta values.
+Dually, this suggests the existence of a non-canonical injective map from $\Omega^{\bullet}_{\can}$ into the cohomology of the graph complex.
+Since graph cohomology is a Lie algebra one is led to the following conjecture.

 \begin{conj} There is a non-canonical injective map of graded Lie algebras from the free Lie algebra on $\Omega^{\bullet}_{\can}$ into graph cohomology:

 such that its restriction to the Lie subalgebra generated by primitive elements maps to the Lie subalgebra of cohomology in degre zero: